rethinkdb/docs/api/python/manipulating-databases/db_create.md

 If a database with the same name already exists, the command throws `ReqlRuntimeError`.

-Note: Only alphanumeric characters and underscores are valid for the database name.
+Note: Only alphanumeric characters, hyphens and underscores are valid for the database name.

 __Example:__ Create a database named 'superheroes'.